negentro-py/Snake-Game/README.md

 ## Run this in the VSC terminal
 corepack enable pnpm

+## Then to see live changes to the website, run
+pnpm dev

 ## When you want to get the latest version of the code
 git pull